Tuesday 1st Oct 2019 Machynlleth

 hotel, I slipped and slithered down a woodland path that was a short cut back

-to the dam of Lake Vrynwy.
+of Lake Vrynwy.
 A cloud of mist and spray hung over the spillway

 reminiscent of some of the great waterfalls of the world.
 The day was dry but